CODE-AXION/CODE-AXION/README.md

 <h2>About Me</h2>

-- 🎨 I also do Penandink Art
 - 💻 I Mostly Do Frontend Designs and BackEnd(Server-Side) Applications Architecture
 - 👀 I Love To Solve Machines/CTFS On Tryhackme Where I Have Solved 48 Rooms and Earned 9 Badges | well, let's learn & hack together @darkestbrush
 - <img src="https://tryhackme-badges.s3.amazonaws.com/darkestbrush.png" alt="TryHackMe">
-- 📖 Currently learning Network Exploitation & Web Exploitation
+- 📖 Currently learning Object-Oriented Programming With PHP, Laravel And Along With Network And Web Exploitation Sometimes
 - 🤖 I Also Wanna Learn Robotics | Arduino Programming In Future
+- 🎨 I Also Do PenandInk Art
 - 📚 I also Have 2 years of experience In Full Stack Web Development
 - 💥 Currently Participated In " Codingal HPE National Coding Competition Of Web/App Development "
 - 📕 Next Language to Learn C And Flutter